AdamSobieski/Narratology/Content/Automata.md

 As considered, extension methods would provide functionalities for determining whether an automaton accepts an enumerable of type `TInput`, transducing from such an input sequence to an output sequence of type `TOutput`, and so forth.

 Many automata would additionally implement `IMatcher<TInput>` for their `TEdge` type; this type constraint is checked for and utilized by many of the provided extension methods.
-Transducers, similarly, would implement `IProducer<TInput, TOutput>` on their `TEdge` type.
+Transducers would, similarly, additionally implement `IProducer<TInput, TOutput>` on their `TEdge` type.

 Automata instances can also implement interfaces to provide their own customized implementations for those functionalities otherwise provided by extension methods, e.g., `ICustomAccepts` and `ICustomTransduce`.
 Such interfaces can be checked for upon instances in provided extension methods.